dparmar16/NBA-Predictions-2020-Restart/README.md

 # NBA-Predictions-2020-Restart
-With the NBA season getting underway in the Orlando bubble, I decided to simulate the rest of the regular  is season along with the playoffs.
+With the NBA season getting underway in the Orlando bubble, I decided to simulate the rest of the regular season along with the playoffs.

 ## Behind the Idea